 For each of these complexes, a receptor-based pharmacophore model has been built with various “features” describing the binding mode: H-bond donor, H-bond acceptor, aromatic ring, hydrophobic group, positive or negative charge (Fig. 1).
 Each model contained “excluded volumes,” simulating the atoms of the binding site surrounding the ligand and, thus, preventing compounds from being placed in these space points during the virtual screening.

 Next, the Life Chemicals HTS Compound Collection has been screened against each pharmacophore model with pre-generated conformers (up to 50 conformers for each compound) (Fig. 2-3).
-Resulting compounds were filtered by the Rule of Five, PAINS, and in-house MedChem filters to remove molecules with "bad" and reactive groups.
+Resulting potential ion channel modifiers were filtered by the Rule of Five, PAINS, and in-house MedChem filters to remove molecules with "bad" and reactive groups.

-Screening compounds targeting ion channels that showed the best fit against corresponding pharmacophore models were selected for the Library.
+Drug-like screening compounds targeting ion channels that showed the best fit against corresponding pharmacophore models were selected for this screening set.
 Information on the corresponding target and the pharmacophore “fitness” score is provided.

 Fig. 1.
 A pharmacophore model based on Glycine receptor subunit alpha-3 bound to AM-3607.
 Excluding volumes simulating the receptor atoms are shown as blue-green spheres.
 Excluding volumes simulating the receptor atoms are shown as blue-green spheres.